TheSystemGuy1337/WhoNeedsThis/README.md

-# WhoNeedsThis, the most stupid GitHub repo in existance.
+# WhoNeedsThis, the worlds stupidist and most embarrassing GitHub repo in existance.
 Freaking three liner* with no meaning and no use other to display "Who Needs This"

 Created >5 seconds because batch is easy.